Tharai Thappattai: Critical reception

 Rediff wrote "Thaarai Thappattai has all the elements that you expect from the brilliant director and while it may not appeal to all, it is definitely worth a watch."

 Baradwaj Rangan of The Hindu wrote "Bala essentially keeps making the same movie.
 He’s, repeatedly, to darkness, and love is but another stop on the tortuous road to doom.
 Plus, the highly stylised performances, which don’t seem to come from the actor so much as the director.".
-Gautaman Bhaskaran critic of The Hindustan Times gave 4 out of 5 rating and stated that" Sasikumar has always been a great actor, but the surprising find has been Sarathkumar, who plays the dancer with a kind of unbelievable strength.
+Gautaman Bhaskaran critic of The Hindustan Times gave 4 out of 5 rating and stated that" Sasikumar has always been a great actor, but the surprising find has been Varalaxmi Sarathkumar, who plays the dancer with a kind of unbelievable strength.
 In a way, the movie belongs to her".

 A critic from Dinamalar gave mixed review.Samayam critic gave 3.5 out of 5 rating.
 A critic from Ananda Vikatan gave mixed reviews.